harryzhu626/giv/README.md

 functions:
 1. select rows and columns and display corresponding char icons
+2. select version range, e.g. 1.5 to 2.7
+3. hide subcategories, e.g. hide claymore from weapon axis or 4 stars from rarity axis
-2. hover mouse over icon for more information and wiki link
+4. hover mouse over icon for more information and wiki link
-3. language options EN & CN
+5. language options EN & CN

 Character data store in json
 Id: